 On rare occasions, reasons for foster care could be voluntarily putting your child into care.
 This could be due to a wide range of reasons – potentially including some of the above – but mainly due to the issue that the parents cannot, or do not, want to look after the child any longer.

 When a child is placed into care, a local authority is called in to assess the child’s situation and determine the category of need for foster care.
-The purpose of this foster care is to ensure the child is provided with a substantial substitute home where they can be substantially taken care of.
-It’s not uncommon for some foster parents to stay in the lives of their foster children until they have aged out of the system – as their previous home and family life may never be suitable for them again.
+The purpose of this foster care is to ensure the child is provided with a substantial substitute home where they can be taken care of.
+It’s not uncommon for some foster parents to stay in the lives of their foster children until they have aged out of the system – as their previous home and living with their birth parents may never be suitable for them again.

 In England, children can be fostered from birth right up into the age of 18, however, some legislation supports children being in foster care until 21.
 In Northern Ireland, a young person may remain in foster care as long as they’re in education or training.
 Learn more about care leavers from our dedicated guide.

 A care order is given by a court, and allows for a child to be taken into care.
 Under the Children Act of 1989, a council is able to apply for a care order if they believe that a child is in risk of harm.
 Care orders last until a child’s 18th birthday - however, in some cases, a court is able to discharge the order.

 A foster parent is needed to build feelings of confidence and trust in order to improve the child’s long-term potential.
 To become a foster parent, you will need to be over 21 years of age and have the legal right to work in the UK.
 You will also need to have a spare room in your house.
 Learn more about the foster care requirements from our detailed guide.

 Now you’ve learnt the most common reasons social services would take a child or why children can be placed in foster care, learn more about becoming a foster carer today.
 Alternatively, for more information or advice, get in touch with any of our experts at Capstone Foster Care today.